 \section{Learning Bar Languages}

-With the technical preparation of the previous sections at hand, we present the main contribution of our paper: a learning algorithm for bar languages. \begin{notation} In the following, we fix an \emph{unknown} bar word/$\omega$-/tree language $L_\teach$ recognizable by some bar word/Büchi/tree automaton with finite alphabet $\barNames_0$.
-(In the tree case, this means a language/automaton over the signature $\barNames_0\times \Sigma$ for a finite signature $\Sigma$.)
-We let the term \emph{bar input} refer to either a finite bar string/ultimately periodic bar string/bar tree. \end{notation} Our learning algorithm follows Angluin's MAT framework (\Cref{sec:active-learning}), that is, it describes the strategy of a \emph{learner} $\learn_{\textsf{bar}}$ that interacts with a \emph{teacher} $\teach$ in order to infer a bar automaton over $\barNames_0$ accepting $L_\teach$.
-As usual, $\learn_{\textsf{bar}}$ can direct membership and equivalence queries to \teach, which in the present setting take the following form: \begin{description} \item[Membership Queries $(\textsf{MQ}_\alpha)$:] Given a bar input $w\in \barAs/\barAw/\bartree(\Sigma)$, is $w \in L_\teach$? \item[Equivalence Queries $(\textsf{EQ}_\alpha)$:] Given a bar automaton $\H$, is $L_\alpha(\H)=L_\teach$?
-If not, then \teach provides a counterexample, that is, a bar input $w_\teach\in \barAs/\barAw/\bartree(\Sigma)$ in $L_\alpha(\H)\oplus L_\teach$. \end{description} We assume that $\learn_{\textsf{bar}}$ is aware of the finite alphabet $\barNames_0$ of the unknown bar automaton.
-Interpreting bar automata as register automata (\Cref{sec:bar-automata}), this boils down to the number of registers being known.
-In \Cref{sec:alphabet}, we describe how to learn $L_\teach$ without this information.
+With the technical preparation of the previous sections at hand, we present the main contribution of our paper: a learning algorithm for bar languages. \begin{notation} In the following, we fix an \emph{unknown} bar word/$\omega$-/tree language~$L_\teach$ recognizable by some bar word/Büchi/tree automaton with finite alphabet $\barNames_0$.
+(In the tree case, this means a language/automaton over the signature $\barNames_0\times \Sigma$ for some finite signature $\Sigma$.)
+We let the term \emph{bar input} refer to either a finite bar string/ultimately periodic bar string/bar tree. \end{notation} Our learning algorithm follows Angluin's MAT framework (\Cref{sec:active-learning}): it describes the strategy of a \emph{learner} $\learn_{\textsf{bar}}$ that interacts with a \emph{teacher} $\teach$ in order to infer a bar automaton over $\barNames_0$ accepting $L_\teach$.
+As usual, $\learn_{\textsf{bar}}$ can direct membership and equivalence queries to \teach, which in the present setting take the following form: \begin{description} \item[Membership Queries $(\textsf{MQ}_\alpha)$:] Given $w\in \barAs/\barAw/\bartree(\Sigma)$, is $w \in L_\teach$? \item[Equivalence Queries $(\textsf{EQ}_\alpha)$:] Given a hypothesis (i.e.\ a bar automaton) $\H$, is $L_\alpha(\H)=L_\teach$?
+If not, then \teach provides a counterexample, viz.\ a bar input $w_\teach\in \barAs/\barAw/\bartree(\Sigma)$ in the symmetric difference $L_\alpha(\H)\oplus L_\teach$. \end{description} We assume that the learner $\learn_{\textsf{bar}}$ is aware of the finite alphabet $\barNames_0$ of the unknown bar automaton.
+Interpreting bar automata as register automata (\Cref{rem:bar-aut-vs-nominal-aut}), this corresponds to the number of registers being known.
+In \Cref{sec:alphabet}, we explain how to learn $L_\teach$ without this information.

 The learner $\learn_{\textsf{bar}}$ consists of two components, depicted in \Cref{fig:talearner}.